Guide: Migrating your legacy account to an identity provider

 About this guide

-This guide walks you through the process of migrating your legacy test bed account to EU Login.
+This guide walks you through the process of migrating your legacy Test Bed account to an identity provider’s Single-Sign-On (SSO) account.
+Depending on the Test Bed’s configuration this may be the European Commission’s EU Login service, or another provider.

 What you will achieve

-At the end of this guide you will have migrated your test bed account to your EU Login profile and have an overview of the changes affecting your day-to-day test bed activities.
+At the end of this guide you will have migrated your Test Bed account to use your identity provider’s account, and will have an overview of the changes affecting your day-to-day Test Bed activities.

 What you will need